List of Marvel Comics characters: D: Darter in other media

-Jefferson Davis
+Jeff Morales

-Jefferson Davis is a character appearing in Marvel Comics' Ultimate Marvel line of books set in a universe and continuity separate from the mainstream Marvel Universe.
+Jeff Morales (originally known as Jefferson Davis) is a character appearing in Marvel Comics' Ultimate Marvel line of books set in a universe and continuity separate from the mainstream Marvel Universe.
 The character was created by Brian Michael Bendis and Sara Pichelli, and first appeared in Ultimate Comics Spider-Man #1 (November 2011).
 He is the father of Miles Morales / Spider-Man.

 Fictional character biography

 Jefferson is an African-American man who is married to the Puerto Rican woman Rio Morales.
 He does not get along with his criminal brother Aaron Davis.
 Things get out of control and Jefferson winds up in jail, only to be bailed out by Nick Fury.
 Impressed with his fighting skills, Fury has Jefferson join gangster Turk Barrett's gang for intel, eventually working his way up to Wilson Fisk's criminal empire.
 Afterwards, Jefferson is offered a spot in S.H.I.E.L.D. but chooses to live a simple life of being a husband to Rio and father to Miles.
 Jefferson keeps Miles from ever interacting with Aaron and keeps a strict household in an attempt to lead his son on a clean path.
 Despite his overall dislike of Aaron's criminal activities, Jefferson is saddened by his brother's subsequent death.

 During the events of United We Stand, Jefferson is arrested by S.H.I.E.L.D. only to be attacked by Hydra who attempt to get Jefferson to join.
 He instead kills his would-be recruiters and returns home to Rio.
 He tells his wife what happened and they go looking for Miles, finding their son at Ganke Lee's house.
 Jefferson is later attacked by Conrad Marcus, putting him in the hospital.
 He is attacked again, but Spider-Man battles and defeats Venom at the cost of Rio's life.
 One year later, Jefferson discovers that Miles is Spider-Man, angering him and blaming his son for the deaths of Aaron and Rio.
 Jefferson apologizes and reveals his own past to his son.
-Jefferson's undercover life impresses both Donald Roxxon and the Green Goblin.

 After the events of Secret Wars, Molecule Man transfers Miles, Ganke and their families to Earth-616 and resurrects Rio and Aaron.
-Jefferson later legally changes his name to Jeff Morales to distance himself from his time as a S.H.I.E.L.D. agent and the Confederate president of the same name.
+Jefferson later legally changes his name from Jefferson Davis to Jeff Morales, to distance himself from his time as a S.H.I.E.L.D. agent and the Confederate president of the same name.

-Other versions

-An alternate universe variant of Jefferson Davis from Earth-65 appears in Spider-Gwen.
-This version is a criminal and member of S.I.L.K. otherwise known as the Scorpion via an electrically charged suit and tie and wields a staff resembling a scorpion tail.